iandailis/Palettizer/README.md

 	* Use SDRAM and frame buffers.

 * *How does this tool work?*
-Essentially, I took from ECE 311 Lab 4 Exercise 6 the provided LM Quantizer, somewhat simplified it, then created a bunch of wrapper code that generates the modules and assets.
+I took from ECE 311 Lab 4 Exercise 6 the provided LM Quantizer, somewhat simplified it, then created a bunch of wrapper code that generates the modules and assets.
 Here is some further reading into k-means clustering:
 https://en.wikipedia.org/wiki/K-means_clustering
 https://scikit-learn.org/stable/modules/clustering.html#k-means